 - Selective serotonin reuptake inhibitors (fluoxetine, sertraline);

-- Drugs that reduce the level of glucose in the blood plasma (metformin, pramlintide, exenatide).
+- Drugs that reduce plasma glucose (metformin, pramlintide, exenatide).

-It is indicated in patients with morbid obesity (BMI> 40) with the ineffectiveness of conservative treatment.
+It is indicated for patients with morbid obesity (BMI> 40) with the ineffectiveness of conservative treatment methods.

 - Sleeve gastroplasty.